iambrj/notes/sdff/sdff.md

 - Degeneracy : have multiple ways to compute something, which can be combined or modulated as needed
 - Parti : an abstract plan for the computations to be performed
+- Postel's law : be conservative in what you do, be liberal in what you accept from others

 # Domain-Specific Languages

+- Use general parts by configuring them dynamically to environment changes
+- Combinators : set of primitive parts + set of means of combining parts such that combined parts have same interface as primitive parts
+- Advantages of organizing a system around combinators
+    + Parts can be arbitrarily mixed and matched, all combinations yield valid programs
+    + Context in which part appears does not change the part's behaviour
+    + Extensible since new parts don't affect existing parts
+-